Pistro/bike-routing/preprocessing/README.md

  - Osmosis: This program is used to extract information on different kinds of features from the osm data.
 The executable should be added to your PATH variable.
 	- Windows: Download the latest version [here](http://wiki.openstreetmap.org/wiki/Osmosis/Quick_Install_(Windows)), unzip it and add the bin subfolder to your path.
 It may be necessary to open the osmosis.bat file and change PLEXUS_CP so that it matches the attached plexus jar in lib\default.
 	- [Other](http://wiki.openstreetmap.org/wiki/Osmosis/Installation)
  - Osm2graph: This program matches features from one or more osm data sources and converts the osm representation into a graph representation.
 Requirements of osm2graph and additional info can be found on [this page](https://github.com/Pistro/osm2graph).
+You should compile the project into an executable jar, or alternatively, you may download the .jar file from the [release page](https://github.com/Pistro/osm2graph/releases).
+The .jar file should be placed into this folder.
  - Python: Python scripts are used to coordinate the other programs, and to combine the extracted features into various weights.

 ## Input data